nomic-io/nomic/README.md

 - At least 1GB RAM
 - A few hours (to sync your Bitcoin Testnet full node and Nomic full node)
-- At least 30GB of available storage (for the Bitcoin Testnet blockchain), or 1GB if your run the Bitcoin node in pruned mode
+- At least 30GB of available storage (for the Bitcoin Testnet blockchain), or 1GB if you run the Bitcoin node in pruned mode

 ### 1. Run a Bitcoin testnet full node